YinHK-gameDev/unity-learn/scripting cheestsheet/input.md

 ```
 public static bool GetMouseButtonDown(int button);
 ```
 Call this function from the Update function, since the state gets reset each frame.
-It will not return true until the user has released the mouse button and pressed it again. button values are 0 for left button, 1 for right button, 2 for the middle button.
+It will not return true until the user has released the mouse button and pressed it again. button values are **0 for left button**, **1 for right button**, **2 for the middle button**.

 ```cs
 using UnityEngine;